jnozzi/cocoadev.com/markdown/NetSocket.md

 After the first writeString::  , the delegate dataAvailable::  still fires and I can continue to readString:  incomming data.
 And though there is no error if I writeString::  or [mySocket close], neither of the delegates socketSentData:  or socketDisconnected:  seems to fire.
 Also, the data doesn't seem to be sent to the socket it's connected to.

 This test project I am using is bare-bones and I'm pretty sure there's nothing i'm doing wrong.
-Perhaps I'm not understanding what the proper behavior of these General/NetSockets are.
+Perhaps I'm not understanding what the proper behavior of these NetSockets are.

 Has anyone seen this behavior or had the opportunity to try it yourself?